RouninMedia/ashiva-changelog/README.md

  - Created SiteMap Editing Interface (to add / move / delete pages and subpages)

 ### Dec 2017
- - Developed first JSON serialisation of HTML for *Ashiva Console Module*
+ - Developed first JSON serialisation of HTML for (very early) *Ashiva Console Module*

 ## 2018
 ### Jan 2018
- - First attempt to create ashivaModules in PHP with complex PHP-array-based filters and commitment to create separately formatted front-end and back-end modules
+ - First attempt to create ashivaModules in PHP with complex PHP-array-based filters
+ - Extensively considered creating separately formatted front-end and back-end modules

 ### Apr 2018
  - Developed JSON serialisation of CSS while building hackPad

 ### Nov 2018
-- Added PWA WebManifests to Ashiva
+- Inspired by *The Independent*'s save to homescreen icon, learned about and then added PWA WebManifests to Ashiva

 ### Dec 2018
-- PHP PageData Array evolves into JSON **PageManifest**
+- PHP PageData Array (either in `/functions/` File or in PHP file dedicated to current webpage) evolves into JSON **PageManifest**
-- Added PWA Service Workers to Ashiva
+- Building on introduction of PWA WebManifests, added PWA Service Workers to Ashiva
 - Created JSON **SiteManifest**

 ## 2019
 ### Mar 2019
- - Developed JSON GUI
+ - Developed GUI for building JSON

 ### May 2019
  - Da3SH Modules invented